OliynykLab/OliynykLab/README.md

 - **[Composition Analyzer/Featurizer (CAF)](https://github.com/bobleesj/composition-analyzer-featurizer):** Generates chemical compositional features and provides tools for filtering, sorting, and merging data.

-- **[CIF Cleaner](https://github.com/bobleesj/cif-cleaner):** an interactive and codeless program for sorting, pre-processing, and parsing CIF files
+- **[CIF Cleaner](https://github.com/bobleesj/cif-cleaner):** An interactive and codeless program for sorting, pre-processing, and parsing CIF files

-- **[cifkit](https://github.com/bobleesj/cifkit):** a Python package for processing large datasets, on the order of tens of thousands, of CIF files.
+- **[cifkit](https://github.com/bobleesj/cifkit):** A Python package for processing large datasets, on the order of tens of thousands, of CIF files.

 - **[Mass Calculator](https://github.com/dshirya/mass_calculator):** Calculates the masses of elements in chemical formulas.